Introduction: A Journey to Healing Through Faith

 Who Can Benefit?

-Faith-based therapy is designed for anyone seeking recovery through a Christian lens, regardless of their trauma’s source.
+Faith-based therapy is designed for anyone seeking recovery through a Christian lens, regardless of the source of their trauma.
 Individuals who have experienced abuse, loss, or violence often find solace in this approach, as it blends clinical tools with spiritual hope.
 For instance, someone struggling with post-traumatic stress might explore God’s peace while learning grounding techniques.

 Couples and families affected by shared trauma, such as a loved one’s death, also benefit.
 Faith-based trauma healing helps rebuild trust and connection through biblical principles like forgiveness.
 Similarly, communities or groups recovering from collective trauma, like natural disasters, can find unity in faith-driven support.